George E. Curry

 George Edward Curry (February 23, 1947 – August 20, 2016) was an American journalist.
-Considered the "dean of black press columnists", Curry's weekly commentaries enjoyed wide syndication.
+Curry was considered the "dean of black press columnists", and his weekly commentaries enjoyed wide syndication.
 He died of heart failure on August 20, 2016.

 Early life

 George E. Curry was born February 23, 1947, in Tuscaloosa, Alabama, to Martha Brownlee and Homer Lee Curry.
 His mother was a domestic worker and his father was a mechanic.
 George Curry attended Druid High School.
 After graduating high school, he attended Knoxville College in Tennessee.
 He was the quarterback and co-captain of the football team, served on the school board of trustees, and served as the editor of the school paper for the sport section.
 He studied at Yale and Harvard University during two summers while still attending Knoxville College.